hrszpuk/rectx/CONTRIBUTING.md

 Once the checklist is complete, you can create a pull request.
 The pull request needs to have a summary of the changes you've made (bullet point list is the best option here) and a reference to any related issues or pull requests.
 Your code will be reviewed, and you may be asked to improve part of the code before the pull request is accepted.
-Once accepted, your code will be merged into the development branch.
+Once accepted, your code will be merged into the master branch.

-The development branch holds all the unstable changes to rectx.
+The master branch holds all the unstable changes to rectx.
-Once a feature cycle is complete, the development branch pull request is created.
+Once a feature cycle is complete, the master branch pull request is created.
-You may be requested to review the development branch code if you are a significant contributor.
+You may be requested to review the master branch code if you are a significant contributor.
-Changes to the codebase may be made, but eventually the pull request will be accepted and your code will be in a release version of rectx!
+Changes to the codebase may be made, but eventually a new release will be created and your code will be in a release version of rectx!

 ### Summary
 To contribute to the project you will likely follow the following path: